vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Specification Change ][ Tab (Pro) ] Added dependency array to the useSelect hook to ensure compatibility with WordPress 6.8.
+[ Other ][ Compatibility with 6.8 ] Added a dependency array to the useSelect hook in the Tab block.

 = 1.99.0 =
 [ Add function ][ Dynamic Text (Pro) ] Add "Post Slug" as a display element